Vikaspogu/blog/content/blog/jenkins-config-as-code-openshift.md

 ### Install Plugin

-First, lets install `configuration-as-code` plugins in jenkins.
-In OpenShift you can easily install plugins by adding `INSTALL_PLUGINS` environment variable to deploymentconfig
+First, let us install `configuration-as-code` plugins in Jenkins.
+In OpenShift, you can easily install plugins by adding the `INSTALL_PLUGINS` environment variable to the deployment config

 ```yaml
 ....